sathish-tk/RepData_PeerAssessment1/README.md

 ## Introduction
 The images folder has all the graphs that is generated.

-The rmd folder has all the R file contents and the html file is generated using knitr
+The rmd file has all the R file contents and the html file is generated using knitr